sirnewton01/p9-tutorial/intro.md

 You may have noticed that much of this tutorial has been focused on acme so far even though there are many other tools.
 Acme is really good at presenting, navigating and working with text.
 Much of the plan 9 system is available in text, such as text files, lists of files, output from commands and much more.
 As a result, acme can be a text editor, navigator, browser and history for your activities.
 It's a good starting point for learning about Plan 9.

 Plan 9 comes with a number of good papers describing different aspects on the system ranging from an introduction to the system to the built-in unicode character set also known as UTF-8.
-I find myself referring to these papers frequently to understand areas of the system in-depth.
+I find myself referring to these papers frequently to understand areas of the system.
 Try navigating to the documents directory.

 /sys/doc